civicrm/civicrm-dev-docs/docs/api/usage.md

 )
 ```

-!!! note
-    A few specialized actions like `getsingle` or `getvalue` may return success in a different format.
+*Note*: A few specialized actions like `getsingle` or `getvalue` may return success in a different format.

 ## PHP (civicrm_api3)